alexdmoss/alexos.dev/content/posts/Squeezing-GKE-System-Resources-In-Small-Clusters.md

 {{< figure src="/images/squeeze-1.jpg?width=600px&classes=shadow" attr="Photo by Davide Ragusa on Unsplash" attrlink="https://unsplash.com/photos/cDwZ40Lj9eo" >}}

-**Spoiler Alert!** This blog is really about Vertical Pod Autoscaling.
-It just might not sound like it at the start :smile

-If you're not interested in the process and just want to jump to the good stuff --> I've summarised it at the bottom **LINK**
+**Spoiler Alert!** This blog is *really* about Vertical Pod Autoscaling.
+It just might not sound like it at the start :smile: If you're not interested in how I got there and just want to jump to the good stuff - I've summarised it at the bottom of the post.

 ---

 So, this all started because I wanted to try out Elasticsearch.
-I'm not the biggest fan of Stackdriver Logging, and I wanted to poke around with some alternatives.
-I have a "personal" GKE cluster that I use to run a few websites, and where I also experiment with these sort of things outside of work.
+I'm not the biggest fan of GCP's Stackdriver Logging, and I wanted to poke around with some alternatives.
+I have a "personal" GKE cluster that I use to run a few websites (including this blog!), and where I also experiment with these sort of things outside of work.
 Should be straight-forward I thought to myself.
-Sure, it's Java - but I don't need it to do that much, I'll just shrink it down enough that it'll start up and I can play around before deciding whether I wanted to do more with it.
+Sure, it's Java - but I don't need it to do that much, I'll just shrink it down enough that it'll start up ok, play around a bit, and then maybe see if I want to do more with it rather than sign up with some sort of managed logging service instead.

 Well, I was dead wrong about that.
-When I tried it on my personal GKE setup, I quickly realised that there's no way it was going to fit - my nodes were tiny coz I don't want to run up a huge bill every month (3 x g1-small).
+I quickly realised that there's no way it was going to fit - even with the tiny workloads, too much of the machine resource was gobbled up by things like processes running in `kube-system` and I really didn't want to extend beyond my 3 x g1-small instances if I could possibly help it.

 So I could make them temporarily larger while I experiment.
 But where's the fun in that?!
 What follows is a look at what's gobbling up all the resource - because let's be honest, the handful of services I run on my GKE aren't going to be doing a huge amount ...